-These two could really tell me funny, but true, stories about mining in Madrid, Mew Mexico, before the hippies came.
+These two could really tell me, every day, funny, but true, stories about mining in Madrid, Mew Mexico, before and after the hippies came.

-Watching humans all day must be about as funny as it gets.
+Watching humans all day is as funny as it gets.

 Lonesome George is a famous tortoise from the Galapagos Islands in the Pacific, many hundreds of miles off the Ecuador coast.
 He was the last of his species and died in 2012 at the ripe old age of 100, one of many species of living things to become extinct throughout the history of this planet Earth.